hmcts/cnp-design-documentation/doc/adr/0005-pipeline-design.md

 Source code is checked out of the mainline branch, or a working branch.

 #### For Node.JS projects
-1. Run npm install or yarn install to install dependencies including dev dependencies to run tests
+1. Run yarn install to install dependencies including dev dependencies to run tests
-2. Run npm lint or yarn lint.
+2. Run yarn lint.
-3. Run npm test or yarn test to run unit tests and feature tests
+3. Run yarn test to run unit tests and feature tests
-4. Run npm test:nsp or yarn test:nsp to run Node Security Project tests to scan for known vulnerabilities
+4. Run yarn test:nsp to run Node Security Project tests to scan for known vulnerabilities
-5. Run npm sonar-scanner or yarn sonar-scanner to run a SonarQube scan
+5. Run yarn sonar-scanner to run a SonarQube scan
-6. Run any other tests via npm or yarn that are applicable
+6. Run any other tests via yarn that are applicable

 #### For Java projects
 1. Run a clean compile.
 This can be mvn clean compile ( or equivalent in gradle)